 From $4.95 to 7-Figures: The Math of Online Business

 The first product I sold from my site was a $4.95 ebook called Ramit’s 2007 Guide to Kicking Ass.
 It’s pretty embarrassing to look at now, but from those modest beginnings I’ve grown IWT into a multi-million dollar business.
 It’s not magic.
 It’s math.
 Now, I’m going to pull back the curtain on how websites make money, using my own and other students’ websites as examples to study so that your own website can earn money too.

 How a website earns money online

-Here’s a question from a Zero To Launch student named Raffia.
+Here’s a question from one of my students named Raffia.

 “I’m wondering whether most revenue for a service or blog type website is generated from ads.
 Is it the CTR (that’s click through rate) that generates a high revenue, and can this alone sustain a business?
 This hardly seems like enough to me.”

 What she’s really asking is: “What are the different ways you can earn money online?”

 Over the past 11 years, I’ve tested many of these business models on my site and found what works best for websites to earn money online.
 Today, I’m going to walk you through these different options and tell you what happened when I tried using them on my site.

 The first and most common business model is ads.
 Almost all of us have seen these.
 They’re little advertisements — typically using Google AdSense — on the sidebars of a website.